tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- TabNet uses sequential attention to choose which features to reason from at each decision step, enabling interpretability and more efficient learning
 	- TabNet inputs raw tabular data without any feature preprocessing and is trained using gradient descent-based optimization to learn flexible representations and enable flexible integration into end-to-end learning.
-	- TabNet uses sequential aention to choose which features to reason from at each decision step
+	- TabNet uses sequential attention to choose which features to reason from at each decision step

 ### Disentangled Representation Learning.
-### Concept based explanation
+* Auto-encoding variational bayes (2013)
+* Interpretable representation learning by information maximizing generative adversarial nets (2016)
+* betavae: Learning basic visual concepts with a constrained variational framework.

 ### Others:
 * Right for the Right Reasons: Training Differentiable Models by Constraining their Explanations (2017)
 * Learning Explainable Models Using Attribution Priors (Gabriel Erion, Joseph D. Janizek, Pascal Sturmfels, Scott Lundberg, Su-In Lee,2019)